open-models-platform/open-models-iecho/oasst-data/README.md

 ### 1. Individual Messages

 Message objects can be identified by the presence of a `"message_id"` property.
-In files written by Open-Assistant this property will appear as the first property on the line directly after the opening curly brace.
+In files written by open-models-iechocho this property will appear as the first property on the line directly after the opening curly brace.

 Each message needs at least an id (UUID), message text, a role (either